Dhirajsharmain/Address-Book-Syatem/README.md

 **UC9-ViewPersonByCity**

-Ability to view Persons by City or State - Maintain Dictionary of City and Person as well as State and Person
+_Description_ : Ability to view Persons by City or State - Maintain Dictionary of City and Person as well as State and Person
 - Use Collection Library to maintain Dictionary
+- Use Java Streams

+**UC10-NumberOfContactPersons**

+_Description_ : Ability to get number of contact persons i.e. count by City or State
+- Search Result will show count by city and by state
 - Use Java Streams